Hard Corps Race Series? Challenge Accepted!!!

 During the Mud Run, they have it set up really nicely to allow spectator support.
 There are grand stands at the final mud pit to allow family and friends the opportunity to come out and support the athletes as they cross the finish line.
 That is a really nice touch.

 Last year during the Mud Run, I noticed that the participants were receiving these cool medals that fit together like a puzzle.
 After further investigation, I learned that participants of the HCRS receive a traditional event medal for completion but that each of the events are assigned an emblem to represent that event.
-Of the seven HCRS events, each event is categorized as either a land, mud or sea event and depending on the event, the medal will be an eagle (land), globe (mud), or anchor (sea) medallion.
+Each event is categorized as either a land, mud, or sea event and depending on the event, the medal will be an eagle (land), globe (mud), or anchor (sea) medallion.
 Once you collect all three pieces, they will interlock to create a replicate of an EGA emblem of the United States Marine Corps.
 When I saw this at the 2015 Mud Run, I told myself that I wanted that completed medallion.
 So as I was planning out my events this year, I made sure to include three of the HCRS events in the line up.

 Did you know?
 The Eagle, Globe, and Anchor emblem (EGA) is the insignia of the United States Marine Corps.
 Following bootcamp, an official EGA pin is awarded to all new Marines.